 In connection with the proposed merger, Quanex's financial advisor, Lazard Frères & Co.
 LLC, delivered to Quanex's Board of Directors a written opinion, dated November 18, 2007, as to the fairness, from a financial point of view, to the holders of Quanex common stock of the merger consideration.
 The full text of Lazard's written opinion is attached to this proxy statement as Annex B. We encourage you to read that opinion carefully in its entirety for a description of the procedures followed, assumptions made, matters considered, and limitations on the review undertaken by Lazard in rendering its opinion.
 Lazard's opinion was provided for the use and benefit of Quanex's Board of Directors in connection with its evaluation of the merger and does not address the merits of the proposed merger or constitute a recommendation to any stockholder as to how he or she should vote on the merger or any matter relevant to the merger agreement.
-The opinion addresses only the fairness, from a financial point of view, as of the date of the opinion, of the merger consideration to be paid to holders of shares of Quanex common stock (other than holders of dissenters' shares and shares of Quanex common stock owned directly by Quanex as treasury stock or by Gerdau or Gerdau Delaware, and in each case not held on behalf of third parties).
+The opinion addresses only the fairness, from a financial point of view, as of the date of the opinion, of the merger consideration to be paid to holders of shares of Quanex common stock owned directly by Quanex as treasury stock or by Gerdau Oreadu Delaware, and in each case not held on behalf of third parties).